Materol/Split-The-House/README.md

 # Split The House
 A Bill Management Website.

-This website allowes housemates to split, send and notify about due bills or money owed.
+This website allowss housemates to split and notify about bills or money owed.

 It's developed using Flask, JS, JQuery, AJAX, HTML and CSS.

 Database is done using SQLite.

-Comes with a few admin users and one exmaple user.
+Comes with a few admin users and one example user.

 Features include:
 *Registering users.